 Some companies, albeit within a framework of uneven choices, they are trying to reduce their environmental impact.
 On the subject of objects for the body there are for example some rather effective and innovative solutions.
 Designer Mi Zhou launched Soapack, a collection of sustainable shampoos that have their own soap packaging.

 Often personal care products are sold in plastic packages that will not be needed after a few days, from face creams to hair gels.

 Soapack solves the problem: its packages are made of soap, so they can melt after finishing their content.

 Each bottle of Soapack is made of vegetable oil based soap mixed with mineral pigments, plants and flowers.
-Worked in a manner similar to that of ceramic, the packages are then made from molds, and finally covered with beeswax to waterproof them.
+Processed in ways similar to those of ceramics, the packages are then made from molds, and finally covered with beeswax to waterproof them.

-The design is inspired by the classic perfume packs of the last century, with pastel colors and sinuous shapes: I find them of unparalleled beauty, and could revolutionize the whole industry in the sector.
+The design is inspired by the classic perfume packages of the last century, with pastel colors and sinuous shapes: I find them of unparalleled beauty, and they could revolutionize the entire industry in the sector.

 Source: Mi Zhou Design